Cost of living in Milan: An overview (2025)

 Milan is a bustling metropolis with an extensive and affordable public transport network.

 As a city of business, taxis are also very popular, but a little pricey.
-Also, make sure you confirm the price with the driver beforehand to avoid a pricey surprise when you arrive at your destination.
+Make sure you confirm the price with the driver beforehand to avoid a pricey surprise when you arrive at your destination.

 TransportAverage price in Milan